pangeo-forge/pangeo-forge-recipes/docs/index.md

     power Pangeo Forge Cloud.
   - {doc}`development/index` - For developers seeking to contribute to Pangeo Forge core functionality.
 - **{doc}`tutorials/index`** walk through examples of using Pangeo Forge Recipes.
 They are a good second step after the Introduction Tutorial.
-- The **API Reference** is the complete technical documentation of all Pangeo Forge features.
+- The **{doc}`api_reference`** is the complete technical documentation of all Pangeo Forge features.
-  They are useful when you want to review a particular functionality in depth, but assume you already have a working knowledge of the code base
+  They are useful when you want to review a particular functionality in depth, but assumes you already have a working knowledge of the framework.

 ## Connecting with the Community